valarao/wordle-solver/docs/PerformanceExperiment.md

 # Performance Experiment

-This document details an experiment to measure runtime performance of the endpoint `POST /api/scores` directly after [commit 9b7453c](https://github.com/valarao/wordle-solver/tree/9b7453cbf10e98cba9e457d6dff2a7c7c1050b3a).
+This document details an experiment to measure performance of the endpoint `POST /api/scores` directly after [commit 9b7453c](https://github.com/valarao/wordle-solver/tree/9b7453cbf10e98cba9e457d6dff2a7c7c1050b3a).
 This commit marks the completion of the core business logic of the endpoint.

 ## Motivation

 The primary envisioned use case of the endpoint would be to serve the planned React site.
 The endpoint must be time-performant enough to serve common requests.
-For now, we can define execution time as "performant enough" if it is less than 3.0 seconds for the median case.
+For now, we can define execution time as "performant enough" if it is less than 5.0 seconds in 90%+ of endpoint calls.

 The first motivation of this experiment would be to inform next steps.
-Based on the experiment, one of two strategies will be followed:
+Based on the experiment, one of two immediate strategies will be followed:
 1. Move ahead with developing the frontend client.
 2. Explore ways to optimize request performance.
 Since the proposed timeline for the server is 5 days ahead of schedule, time could be spared.